Facepunch/gmod-html/README.md

 cmake -G "Visual Studio 16 2019" -A x64 ..
 ```

 After running either of these sets of commands, you can enter your created directory and open the `gmod-html.sln` solution in Visual Studio.
-Compiling the `INSTALL` project will place a complete build into the `dist` folder by default.
+Compiling the `INSTALL` project will place a complete build into the `<your_build_dir>/out` folder by default.

 ### Linux
 #### Requirements